 And browse through this infographic for more differences between the two titles.

 Leaders go beyond the organizational duties of a boss- they focus on how to work with real people.
 That isn’t always as easy as it sounds.
 Sometimes people can be rigid in changing their ways, or external situations and factors can have an unforeseeable impact on the team.
 When leaders can figure out how to best work with their people, the rewards can be far greater.
 When the brand starts with their people, everything else falls into place.

-For more information and resources on developing leadership skills, visit Level Office’s blog today.
+For more information and resources on developing leadership skills, visit Novel Coworking’s blog today.